AI Litigation: Advantages, Disadvantages, & Legal Challenges

 AI Overview in the Legal Industry

-Discovery responses cost firms $23,240, per year, per attorney.
-The $23,240 estimate assumes an associate attorney salary of $150,000 (including benefits – or $83 an hour), 20 cases per year/per associate, 4 discovery sets per case, 30 questions per set, 3.5 hours spent responding to each set, and 1800 hours of billable hours per year.
+Discovery responses cost firms $23,240 per year per attorney.
+The $23,240 estimate assumes an associate attorney salary of $150,000 (including benefits—or $83 an hour), 20 cases per year/per associate, 4 discovery sets per case, 30 questions per set, 3.5 hours spent responding to each set, and 1,800 hours of billable hours per year.

 Test Briefpoint yourself by scheduling a demo here.

-FAQs In Relation to AI Litigation
+FAQs About AI Litigation

-AI litigation is on the rise, largely because it’s a new aspect of law without any historical precedence.
+AI litigation is on the rise, mainly because it’s a new aspect of law without any historical precedence.
 Cases can relate to privacy, using the likeness of an individual without their consent, and discrimination (in the case of AI tools used during the employment process).

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information.
 This website contains links to other third-party websites.
 Such links are only for the convenience of the reader, user or browser.